Emotion Markup Language

 An Emotion Markup Language (EML or EmotionML) has first been defined by the W3C Emotion Incubator Group (EmoXG) as a general-purpose emotion annotation and representation language, which should be usable in a large variety of technological contexts where emotions need to be represented.
 Emotion-oriented computing (or "affective computing") is gaining importance as interactive technological systems become more sophisticated.
 Representing the emotional states of a user or the emotional states to be simulated by a user interface requires a suitable representation format; in this case a markup language is used.

 EmotionML version 1.0 was published by the group in May 2014.

+Example

+Here is an example of an EmotionML document describing emotions expressed in a video recording of the interaction between a teacher, Alice, and a student, Bob.